 TL;DR

-• Buyer and seller leads are different funnels.
-Buyer inquiries are often more numerous; seller inquiries are usually more strategically valuable because they can become listings.
+- Buyer and seller leads are different funnels.
+Buyer inquiries may be more numerous; seller inquiries can be strategically important because they may become listings.
+The relative value depends on the brokerage model and close rates.

-• Meta can create seller demand.
-Valuation guides, local market updates and seller checklists work better than generic "top agent" claims.
+- Meta can support seller discovery and education.
+Valuation guides, local market updates and seller checklists give people a more useful reason to engage than an unsubstantiated "top agent" claim.

 Why real estate marketing is difficult